holadepo/docs/software/integrate-datadog.md

 Integrate your Datadog instance with Astronomer Software to view Airflow metrics in Datadog.
 These metrics can include running DAG processes, task data, pool data, and executor data.
 To view a complete list of the Airflow metrics collected by the Datadog Agent, see [Data Collected](https://docs.datadoghq.com/integrations/airflow/?tabs=host#data-collected).

 1. Install the Datadog Agent on your Kubernetes cluster.
 See [Install the Datadog Agent on Kubernetes](https://docs.datadoghq.com/containers/kubernetes/installation/?tabs=operator).
-2. Open the `values.yaml` file and add this entry:
+2. Open the [Datadog `values.yaml` configuration file](https://github.com/DataDog/helm-charts/blob/main/charts/datadog/values.yaml) and add a new configuration under `datadog.confd.openmetrics.instances` for each Deployment you want to integrate with Datadog:
     ```yaml
     datadog:
       confd: